Tragic Details That Have Come Out About Deadliest Catch

 Suing on the high seas

-A month letter, the channel settled with the Hillstrands and Hansen, and the fishermen agreed to return for the next season.
-But some damage had undoubtedly been done.
-Talk about biting the hand that feeds you.
+A month later, the channel settled with the Hillstrands and Hansen, and the fishermen agreed to return for the next season.
+But some damage had undoubtedly been done — talk about biting the hand that feeds you.

-In the course of the trial, which took place in summer 2017, Zielinski claimed that Johnathan Hillstrand told him to lie about the cause of his injuries in order to protect himself and his brother, that a member of the Time Bandit crew threw the launcher and what was left of the firework overboard in an effort to destroy evidence, and that the Discovery Channel mysteriously lost its footage of the event.
+In the course of the trial, which took place in the summer of 2017, Zielinski claimed that Johnathan Hillstrand told him to lie about the cause of his injuries in order to protect himself and his brother.
+He also alleged that a member of the Time Bandit crew threw the launcher and what was left of the firework overboard in an effort to destroy evidence, and that the Discovery Channel mysteriously lost its footage of the event.
 Zielinski was eventually awarded $1.4 million in damages.

 Depleting supply and warming oceans has affected Deadliest Catch